boxyhq/website/docs/admin-portal/overview.md

 ### 1. Magic Links

 With Magic Links, you can sign in to the Admin Portal without having to enter a password.
 The app will send you an email with a link to sign in.
-You'll need a **SMTP server credentials** to send emails.
+You'll need **SMTP server credentials** to send emails.

 Configure the following environment variables to enable Magic Links.